Span | A Collection of Poems by David A. Martin

 who has lived a life immersed in the beauty of nature

-wherein I find my sense of place,
+wherein he has found a sense of place,

-my sense of spirituality (or connection to meaning)
+a sense of spirituality (or connection to meaning)

-and an expansive sense of myself.”
+and an expansive sense of the Self.

 _____________________________________________________________________________